ALABAMA COVID-19 INSURANCE LAWYER

 WHAT IF MY CORONAVIRUS BUSINESS INSURANCE CLAIM IS DENIED?

 Insurance companies operating in Alabama are required to work with you on resolving claims in good faith.
 This means if the insurance company quickly denies your business interruption claim or only offers you a small amount, you could have a Bad Faith Insurance Claim against the insurance company.
-The Lawyers at Farris, Riley & Pitt have been tackling insurance companies for decades on bad faith claims and failure to pay a reasonable amount to its customers.
+The lawyers at Farris, Riley & Pitt, LLP have been tackling insurance companies for decades on bad faith claims and failure to pay a reasonable amount to its customers.
 Let us help you get the compensation you need.

 Coronavirus Insurance Coverage Lawsuits have already started showing up in courts across the country.
 These claims are similar to the BP Oil Spill claims and claims for hurricane damage and other natural disasters.